read-write-web/banana-wiki/Core-concepts.md

     [RDF operations trait](https://github.com/w3c/banana-rdf/blob/master/rdf/common/src/main/scala/org/w3/banana/RDFOps.scala),
     and [Sparql operations trait](https://github.com/w3c/banana-rdf/blob/master/rdf/common/src/main/scala/org/w3/banana/SparqlOps.scala)

- In general there are two common ways of implementing a generic library that supports many implementations
+ In general there are two common ways of implementing a generic library that supports many implementations:
-  1) Convince them all to adopt common interfaces.
+  1. Convince them all to adopt common interfaces.
 In reality it is hard to achieve as negotiations with libraries maintainers are required and often such implementations are not full.
-  2) Wrap classes of other libraries into your own classes.
+  2. Wrap classes of other libraries into your own classes.
 In such case no negotiations are needed, but wrapping takes efforts and is not good for performance and code clarity.

 'banana-rdf' uses neither of them!
 By leveraging such cool features of scala like type classes, implicits and type aliases it is possible to add support of many implementations without wrapping and negotiations.

 As an example let's look how Sesame support is done.
 RDF trait is a class containing type aliases.
 Sesame trait just assigns